FIRST-Tech-Challenge/ftcdocs/docs/source/tos/tos.rst

 You may not access or use the Site for any purpose other than that for which we make the Site available.
-The Site may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by FIRST.
+The Site may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by *FIRST*.

 As a user of the Site, you agree not to: